Cooked with ginger, fried tofu skin, and soy sauce-based sauce, this Japanese Ginger Rice is so fragrant that you would enjoy it on its own.

 Fragrant Japanese rice cooked with ginger, fried tofu skin, and flavorful soy sauce-based sauce.

-Young ginger and ginger that you normally see in the grocery store are actually the same.
+Young ginger is in season during the summertime, usually between June and August in Japan.
+Young ginger and regular ginger that you normally see in the grocery store are actually the same.
 When you leave the young ginger under certain conditions for about 2 months, it turns into regular ginger.

 We recently ate Ginger Rice and Miso Salmon together and it was fantastic.